wp-plugins/zbplayer/readme.txt

 == Changelog ==

+= 2.0.4 =
+*    Added HTML5 tag 'download' for download link to let browser know that this link should be downloaded(not played)

 = 2.0.3 =
-*    Added possibility set custom sont title via "data-title" tags.
+*    Added possibility set custom song title via "data-title" tags.
 For example &lt;a data-title="Custom title"&gt;Standard title&lt;/a&gt;

 = 2.0.2 =
 *    Moved control for ID3 tags to gobal menu